Richmond, Utah: Economy

 Cache Valley's first two creameries—Cache Valley Dairy and Union Creamery—were located in Richmond, each produced up to 40000 lb of milk per day in 1902.
 The creameries were absorbed by Utah Condensed Milk Company in 1904, and then reorganized as Sego Milk Products in 1920.
 For many years, the plant was the largest operation west of the Mississippi.
 The factory remained in operations under different names and owners until 1984, closing due primarily to environmental issues.

 Before the 2008 Financial Crises, Richmond had a decent downtown business lifestyle, with a grocery store, Wells Fargo bank, café, liquor store, Maverik gas station, and a fast-food chain.
 During the crises, the grocery store and bank closed, with other small businesses following suet.

 Between 2008-2022, Richmond struggled to gain any substantial businesses in the city, especial in its downtown.
 During the 2020 COVID-19 pandemic, Richmond City opened a corner of the city park for food trucks, but it was not used until 2023.

 In 2016, supermarket chain Lee's Marketplace announced the construction of a grocery store in Richmond, but construction did not start until 2022 and completed the following year.
 After its construction, many businesses started opening, such as a Dollar Tree, a pharmacy, two Hispanic food businesses, and a soda shop.
 There is still no bank in Richmond.

-Notable businesses located in Richmond include:
+Notable businesses located in and around Richmond include: